Bosch IoT Rollouts

 Rollouts allows as part of the provisioning action to define the maintenance window.
 It is based on defining the start time of the window (in Cron Quartz notation), a length and the timezone of the definition.
 The window can have a repeating character (e.g. “at 12pm (noon) every day”).

-Both, in Direct Device Integration API and Device Management Federation API, Bosch IoT Rollouts will inform the device outside/before the window to download only.
+Both, in Direct Device Integration (DDI) API and Device Management Federation (DMF) API, Bosch IoT Rollouts will inform the device outside/before the window to download only.
 Only during the window the device gets the download and install command.

 In DDI case Rollouts will optimize the sleep parameter provided to the device as well to tune DDI polls into the window.
 This is necessary to ensure that for example an one hour maintenance window is hit by devices that usually poll only once a day.